appsmithorg/appsmith-docs/core-concepts/connecting-to-data-sources/querying-a-database/README.md

 5. Write your query in the syntax that is valid for your [database type](../connecting-to-databases.md#supported-databases).
 6. APIs can be configured using a [REST interface](connect-to-apis.md)

-{% hint style="success" %}
-Queries are auto-saved so you never lose your work.
+> Queries are auto-saved so you never lose your work.
 These changes will be reflected in your published application only after you deploy.
-{% endhint %}

 {% hint style="warning" %}
 A query and its results can be accessed from only the page that it is a part of.
 To use a query on another page, click the context menu next to the query name and clone it.
-{% endhint %}

 ### **Naming a Query**